 Applying to the major

-Any matriculated student can apply for admission to the Communication Major if the student has completed COM 100 and an approved statistics (MAT 108; CRJ 281; PSY 210; SOC 221; ITM 220) or logic (PHI 210) course with grades of C- or better or S. COM 100 must be completed on the University of Albany campus, unless its eqivalent was completed prior to matriculation at Albany.
+Any matriculated student can apply for admission to the Communication major if the student has completed COM 100 and an approved statistics (MAT 108; CRJ 281; PSY 210; SOC 221; ITM 220) or logic (PHI 210) course with grades of C- or better.
+COM 100 must be completed on the University of Albany campus, unless its equivalent was completed prior to matriculation at Albany.

 Learn more on application eligibility, composite GPA and find an application form.

 For incoming transfer students: Students with 24 credits and a GPA of 2.5 from another university may enter as a declared Communication major if they have completed at least 3 credits in Communication courses, and a total of at least 6 credits in courses that count towards the major in Communication.
 The University Admissions office decides if a student has met that requirement; and if they have, the student will be admitted to the major automatically if their GPA in all transfer courses that count towards the major is 2.0 or higher.
 All other transfer students (with less than 24 credits and not having the appropriate 6 credits) seeking admission to the major will have to meet the admissions requirements for matriculated students after they begin coursework on the Albany campus.